SPMcDonald1316/data_vis_2020/README.md

     - use react and d3 to create a radial outburst of CSS Named Colors
     - load and parse data with d3.csv
     - use arc and pie functions to create radial outburst

+- bar_chart_react_d3
+    - react app creating a bar chart using UN Population data
+    - use d3.csv to load and parse data
+    - use scaleBand and scaleLinear to create bar elements from data
+    - implement the margin convention to add axis space